-Trump’s crackdown on trainings about white privilege draws broad opposition
+Trump’s crackdown on training about white privilege draws broad opposition

 The contracting office has taken other steps in the wake of the order.

-The office sent letters to two high-profile companies — Microsoft and Wells Fargo — seeming to warn them over pledges the companies made this summer to grow the diversity of their leadership ranks.
+The office sent letters to two high-profile companies — Microsoft and Wells Fargo — seeming to warn them over pledges the companies made this summer to increase the diversity of their leadership ranks.

 Setting aspirational diversity goals is completely legal, said Yang, noting that federal contractors already have an obligation to engage in affirmative action because of the Johnson order.
 (In a blog post, Microsoft General Counsel Dev Stahlkopf said, “We have every confidence that Microsoft’s diversity initiative complies fully with all U.S. employment laws.”
 Wells Fargo said through a spokesman that it was confident its efforts to become a more “diverse and inclusive company” were lawful.)